Abhipal-Wolfe/AI-fall2024-assignments-and-project/README.md

 In this assignment, object detection and tracking were performed using YOLO, DeepSORT, OpenCV, and Torch.
 The notebook installed Torch, TorchVision, OpenCV, and yt-dlp for preprocessing and model execution.
 A YouTube video was downloaded at the highest resolution using yt-dlp, and frames were processed using OpenCV.
 YOLO was used for object detection, while DeepSORT handled multi-object tracking.
 The implementation involved frame-by-frame analysis, real-time tracking, and video annotation.
 The results were visualized, demonstrating the effectiveness of object detection and tracking algorithms in dynamic environments.

 # Project
+This project involved developing a Retrieval-Augmented Generation (RAG) system to assist ROS2 robotics developers in building navigation stacks for agents with egomotion.
+The system focused on answering domain-specific questions across ROS2 middleware, Nav2 navigation, MoveIt2 motion planning, and Gazebo simulation subdomains.

+## Project Milestones
+### Environment and Tooling:
+A Docker Compose setup was created, orchestrating services like MongoDB (data storage), Qdrant (vector search), and ClearML (experiment tracking).
+The system enabled model training and Hugging Face Hub API interactions.
+Screenshots validated deployment success.
+### ETL Pipeline:
+The ClearML orchestrator was used to build an ETL pipeline, extracting structured data from ROS2 documentation and YouTube transcripts.
+The pipeline stored raw data in MongoDB, and URLs were logged via queries.
+### Featurization Pipeline:
+The raw data was processed into vector embeddings and stored in MongoDB and Qdrant, enabling efficient similarity-based retrieval.
+### Fine-tuning with LoRA:
+Fine-tuning was performed using LoRA (Low-Rank Adaptation), a parameter-efficient adaptation method for large language models.
+Instead of modifying all model weights, LoRA injected trainable low-rank matrices into transformer layers, significantly reducing computational overhead while maintaining accuracy.
+This approach enabled fine-tuning on navigation-specific queries without requiring extensive GPU resources.
+### Deployment:
+A Gradio app was developed, integrating Ollama for inference and allowing direct retrieval from Hugging Face Hub.
+Predefined questions like "How can I navigate to a specific pose?" were selectable, generating structured and actionable responses.

+This project successfully demonstrated RAG’s capability in enhancing domain-specific robotics problem-solving through efficient fine-tuning and retrieval techniques.